Vintolec/Vintolec/README.md

 - 👋 Hi, I’m Vincent
 - 👀 I’m interested in Software Quality Assurance and Product designs
-- Founder and Product Designer of Taskifai
+- I'm the Founder and Product Designer of Taskifai
-- Proficient in Both Automation and Manual Teaste
+- I'm Proficient in Both Automation and Manual Testing
-- Marketing Strategist
+- A Marketing Strategist
-- T

 <!---